Heart of mission – on Ecumenical Diaconia, religious freedom, and LGBTQ+ rights

-Freedom of religion and LGBTQI+ rights
+Freedom of religion and LGBTQ+ rights

 Outcomes from our network